ultimitech/devops-approach/README.md

 docker build --rm -f web.dockerfile -t ultimitech/uts78-web:0 .
 docker run --rm --name uts78-web0 -itd -p 80:80 ultimitech/uts78-web:0
 ```
 *The goal here is to get the developer environment spun up in as few shell commands as possible, ideally down to 2.
+Notice how all these shell steps are manual.
+The next step will involve a core aspect of DevOps: replacing manual work with automation.

 # Automate workflows with CI/CD (Jenkins)